 Come on Inn another great location on the Toccoa River.
 This cabin is better suited to accommodate smaller groups than the Haven on Toccoa.
 Trout fishing should be very similar to the Haven.
 Trout on this stretch will congregate in the deeper holes on the river and along undercut banks.

-Noontootla Cottage sits on Noontootla Creek.
-This creek is one of the best private water trout fisheries in the state.
-This section of "The Toot" will have both stocked trout as well as trophy size trout moving through.
-This section of Noontootla Creek should fish well year-round but the fall will likely be the best time to visit as trout that typically reside in the Toccoa river will begin their migration upstream in late September and October.
+Noontootla Cottage and Serendipity sit on Noontootla Creek.
+This creek is one of the best private and public water trout fisheries in the state.
+This section of "The Toot" will have both wild trout as well as trophy size trout moving through.
+These sections of Noontootla Creek should fish well year-round but the fall will likely be the best time to visit as trout that typically reside in the Toccoa river will begin their migration upstream in late September and October.
 Become friendly with the neighbors and you may just be able to expand the amount of stream open to fishing.
 A stretch of public water is located just downstream which is seasonally stocked.

-Cozy Creek Cabin along with other cabins offered by Blue Sky Cabins, Morning Breeze Cabins, and Escape to Blue Ridge have excellent locations on Fightingtown Creek.
+Cozy Creek Cabin, Dancing Waters Trout Lodge, and other cabins offered by Blue Sky Cabins, Morning Breeze Cabins, and Escape to Blue Ridge have excellent locations on Fightingtown Creek.
 Fightingtown offers some of the best private trout stream access in Georgia.
 Due to the cooperation of many of the neighboring landowners, better management practices have allowed the local trout populations in the creek to stay healthier than most Georgia trout streams.
 Along with the already healthy population of trout, look for migratory brown trout to move up Fightingtown creek from the Lower Toccoa River during the late summer and fall as they begin their spawning run.
 These browns will be colored up in their best fall colors during their trip.

 For a more secluded trout stream check out Our Favorite Place on Ritchie Creek.
 This smaller creek offers excellent fishing for Georgia’s wild trout.
 This stream will be dry fly heaven for 9-10 months out of the year.
 With little other access to the creek, it is almost guaranteed you will have the creek to yourself during your stay.